 29 Awesome Things to Do in Sedona Besides Hiking 2024

-Sedona’s like a giant playground with tons of stuff to do!
+Sedona’s like a giant playground with tons of unique things to do!

-Buckle up because I am about to spill the beans on all the cool things to do in Sedona besides hiking.
+In this post I’m spilling the deets on 29 of the coolest things to do in Sedona besides hiking.

-The coolest part?
-A bunch of these fun activities won’t cost you a dime!
+The best part?
+A bunch of these activities won’t cost you a dime!

 Resources for Planning Your Trip to Sedona